A free boundary isometric embedding problem in the unit ball: Openness of the solution space

-In order to proceed, we use the Nirenberg trick in the following way: We differentiate the first equation of (\ref{linearized equations}) twice in $\partial_1$ direction, the second equation in $\partial_1$ and $\partial_2$ direction and the third one twice in $\partial_2$ direction.
-If we then multiply the second equation by $(-1)$ and add all three equations the terms involving third derivatives cancel out and we get
+In order to proceed, we use the so-called Nirenberg trick in the following way.
+We differentiate the first equation of (\ref{linearized equations}) twice in $\partial_1$ direction, the second equation in $\partial_1$ and $\partial_2$ direction and the third equation twice in $\partial_2$ direction.
+We then multiply the second equation by $(-1)$ and add all three equations.
+The terms involving third derivatives cancel out and we obtain

-One readily verifies that this equation is uniformly elliptic.
+As before, strict convexity translates into strong ellipticity of this equation.
 Moreover, the Gauss-Codazzi equations imply that the second order derivatives of the second fundamental form on the left hand side cancel out.
 Similarly, one may check that no third order terms of the metric $h$ appear on the right hand side.
-On the other hand, in polar coordinates we have
+On the other hand, in polar coordinates, we have

 where we used Lemma \ref{improvedbc} and $A_{\varphi r}=0$ on $\partial D$.
 Hence the Schauder estimates with Neumann boundary conditions imply